localstack/localstack-blog.github.io/content/2024-04-15-announcing-the-localstack-snowflake-emulator/index.md

 conn.cursor().execute("USE DATABASE testdb")
 conn.cursor().execute("CREATE SCHEMA IF NOT EXISTS testschema")
 ```
-Similarly, you can utilize the JDBC driver to connect to the Snowflake emulator from your preferred database visualization tool - see screenshot below.
+Similarly, you can utilize the JDBC driver to connect to the Snowflake emulator from your preferred database visualization tool.
+Here is an example of running Snowflake SQL queries on DBeaver connected to the LocalStack Snowflake emulator:

 {{< img-simple src="dbeaver-localstack-snowflake-emulator.png" alt="Running Snowflake SQL queries on DBeaver connected to LocalStack Snowflake emulator" width="600">}}
 <br>